hmrc/sbt-bobby/README.md

 bobbyRulesURL := Some(new URL("path to your bobby rules file")),
 ```

-### Changing the file output location
+### Changing the output directory

-You can override where the json file is written using the setting:
+You can override the directory where the reports are written using the setting:

 ```
-jsonOutputFileOverride := Some("target/changed-name-report.json")
+outputDirectoryOverride := Some("target/my-dir")
 ```

-And in the `bobby.conf` you can explicitly set the filename for each:
+Or in the `bobby.conf`:
 ```
-json-output-file = target/bobby-output.json
-text-output-file = target/bobby-output.txt
+output-directory = target/my-dir
 ```

 ### Turning off the console colours